The Larmenius Charter and the legitimacy of Modern-Day Knights Templar

 Theobaldus at that time was the Prior of the Order at the Priory of Alexandria in Egypt.
 Theobaldus accepted the assignment, and signed the document as such.
 Since then, up until 1804, each Grand Master or controlling General Council Secretariat Official has signed the document.

-The Charter was written in a well-known Knight Templar Codice (coded writing) of the time, an alphabet based on positioning of portions of the Templar (Maltese quad-triangled) Cross.
-When decoded and translated, The Charter has proven to be 13-14th Century Latin.
+The Charter was written in a well-known Knight Templar Codice (coded writing), an alphabet based on positioning of portions of the Templar (Maltese quad-triangled) Cross.
+When decoded and translated, the Charter is written in Latin.
 Still, some naysayer historians claim the document is a hoax.
 For example, the critics point to the fact that one of the signers of the charter was known to be illiterate, arguing therefore he couldn’t have signed.
 In those times and even until today, those who are illiterate must still sign their names as often as those that can read.
 Those who were illiterate obviously could learn to sign their names as it was required over and over.

 This document is also referred to as the “Carta Transmissionis”, translated as the Charter of Transmission, as its sole function was to transmit the Grand Mastership of the Order under the then dire circumstances, to safely maintain the integrity of the continuation of the Order itself, and to legitimize the historical lineal descendancy of the Knights Templar Order into the future.